Congratulations on becoming one of the newest members of the Shenandoah University community!

-Athletes in fall sports may need to submit their physical form and sickle cell blood test prior to August 1.
+**Athletes in fall sports may need to submit their physical form and sickle cell blood test prior to August 1.
 Please check with your coach to confirm specific dates.
 Please send all forms including sickle cell test to the Wellness Center.
 DO NOT GIVE OR SEND ANY HEALTH FORMS TO COACHES.

 After the first semester at Shenandoah, students are responsible for course registration with their specific academic advisor.

 All Shenandoah University freshman are required to take a Going Global: First-Year Seminar course in the fall semester.
 You get to select from a variety of course topics designed to engage you in stimulating discussions about global issues.
-You will be sent an email mid-late May which will contain the form to register for your Going Global course.
-You must register your choices by July 2.
+You will be sent an email late May which will contain the form to register for your Going Global course.
+You must register your choices by July 5.

-Orientation sessions are designed to meet the needs of families, freshman and transfer students.
-During your one-day session, you will have the opportunity to meet current and incoming students, receive your official student ID card and receive your Fall class schedule.
+Summer Orientation sessions are designed to meet the needs of first year students, and their families.
+During your one-day session, you will have the opportunity to meet current and incoming students, receive your official Hornet ID card, receive your fall class schedule and learn about campus life.
 Information sessions will be offered for families as incoming students are immersed in activities that will show them the inside world of being a student at Shenandoah University.
 The day will end with an information fair that will allow families and students to see all about our wonderful community of Winchester, VA.

-The entire staff here at Shenandoah University awaits your arrival here on campus and looks forward to meeting all of you this summer at one of our Orientation sessions.
+The entire staff at Shenandoah University awaits your arrival here on campus and looks forward to meeting you this summer at one of our Orientation sessions.
 We can’t wait to show you all the exciting things that are in store for you here at Shenandoah University!

-Please call or e-mail Amy Sine, Orientation and Persistence Coordinator, in the Office of Enrollment Management with any questions you may have at 540-665-4517 or firstname.lastname@example.org.
+Please call or e-mail Amy Sine, Director of Student Success and Enrollment Management, in the Office of Student Success with any questions you may have at 540-665-4517 or firstname.lastname@example.org.

-If you have specific questions about Welcome Week, contact the Office of Student Life at 540-665-4863 or email@example.com.
+If you have specific questions about Welcome Week, contact the Office of Student Engagement at 540-665-4863 or email@example.com.